 Caregiving: Helping Someone With Eating

 A person who is getting care at home may need help with eating.
-When helping your loved one eat, be patient and give the person plenty of time.
-And let the person do as much on his or her own as possible.
-This can help your loved one feel more independent when having meals.
+When helping them eat, be patient and give the person plenty of time.
+Let the person do as much on their own as possible.
+This can help them feel more independent when having meals.

-You can help by encouraging the person to choose healthy foods.
-If your loved one has had a stroke or has problems with swallowing, dental problems, or problems with thinking or memory, you may have to provide extra help with eating and getting enough nutrition.
-If the person has trouble swallowing, your doctor, a certified dietitian, or a speech therapist can give you specific instructions to help with eating.
+You can help by encouraging the person to eat whenever they are hungry.
+If the person has had a stroke or has swallowing problems, dental problems, or problems with thinking or memory, you may have to provide extra help with eating and getting enough nutrition.
+If the person has trouble swallowing, then your doctor, a dietitian, or a speech therapist can give you specific instructions to help with eating.

-Meals can be a great way to spend time together and talk.
-Eat with your loved one if you can.
-You may want to play soft music or have your mobile phone or the TV turned off.
+Meals can be a great way to spend time together.
+Eat with each other if you can.
+You may want to play soft music or have your phone or the TV turned off.
 Try to create a pleasant mood during the meal.

 The person you're caring for may have a low appetite or need some encouragement to eat regularly.
-To help encourage your loved one to eat:
+Try to offer food more often, including snacks throughout the day.
+Ask what foods the person you're caring for likes best.
+Offer those foods when you can.

 - Cut or shred the food into small pieces before serving.

-- Try using canned or cooked fruits and vegetables that are soft.
+- Use canned or cooked fruits and vegetables that are soft.

-- You may need to blend or puree the food to make it easier to eat.
+- Blend or puree the food to make it easier to eat.

-- Try preparing "finger foods" that can be easily picked up and chewed.
+- Prepare "finger foods" that can be easily picked up and chewed.

 - Be sure the person is sitting up.
-If the person is eating in bed, prop him or her up to a raised position.
-For example, raise your loved one up to a 30-degree angle, which is about the height of two firm pillows.
-Keep the person raised at this angle for at least 1 hour after eating.
-This will help to prevent choking.
+If the person is eating in bed, prop them up to a raised position.
+For example, raise the person up to a 30-degree angle, which is about the height of two firm pillows.

-- Be aware of the temperature of your loved one's food.
-Some adults may not be able to sense temperature very well, so make sure the food is not too hot.
+- Be aware of the temperature of the food.
+Some people may not be able to sense temperature very well, so make sure the food is not too hot.

 - Use a napkin on the person's lap or under the chin.